 Fire drills are held once a semester for each residence hall.
 Fire drills are a mandatory supervised evacuation of a building for a fire.
-The fire drill is scheduled with the Department of Public Safety, and the individual residence hall staff.
-The supervised fire drill is generally scheduled within the first 3 weeks of the beginning of each semester.
+Fire drills are scheduled with DPS and individual residence hall staff.
+Supervised fire drills are generally scheduled within the first 3 weeks of the beginning of each semester.
 Students who fail to leave the building during a fire drill may be fined and the incident is turned over to the Office of Student Conduct.